Related ToolsChatgpt

 ChatGPT subscription pricing hasn’t changed - both models are available on the same tiers (Free, Plus, Pro).
 The API pricing is where GPT-5’s cost advantage appears.

-When to Choose GPT-5
+Choose GPT-5 if

 1. Complex Coding Tasks